FenixPK/EliDangHUD/README.md

 I hold no desire to police the use of this mod's code.
 Feel free to modify and re-upload if you make significant changes.
 Otherwise, share your feedback with me so I can improve it for everyone!"

 # Readme / Configuration
-Only cockpits with [ELI_HUD] in the name are eligible, no more reliance on being main cockpit.
+Can choose between a tag based HUD activation with [ELI_HUD] in the CustomName being eligible, or in the XML settings you can turn the MainCockpit requirement back on where it only works for control seats that are set to MainCockpit.
-Local grid settings get stored to CustomData of the cockpit block.
+Per-ship settings get stored to CustomData of the control seat.

+Can also run holographic radar from any terminal block (like a holo table, LCD, control panel, even a sound block lol) using [ELI_HOLO] custom name.
+Can also run holographic local grid display from any terminal block using [ELI_LOCAL].
+CustomData of these blocks has options for tweaking how and where the radar or hologram draw.
+You can re-set this to default by clearing the EliDang section entirely.

 Global settings are stored in the World Save folder, eg SaveGameName\Storage\########_EliDangHud\EDHH_settings.xml Each setting has a description that explains what it does.
 This file will only generate after saving your game with the mod enabled.
 I recommend you add the mod and load the game, save it and exit, then make any changes to the mod config.

 You can rebind keys, the enum of available MyKeys are below (Note that mouse clicks are treated special, and have their own settings documented in EDHH_settings.xml).